-Aidence is a sponsor and active participant of this event.
+Aidence is a sponsor and active participant in this event.
 Tim Salimans, Research Scientist at OpenAI and Scientific Advisor and co-founder of Aidence is one of MIDL’s keynote speakers.
-Tim’s talk covers the deep learning techniques Aidence uses to obtain state of the art accuracy of the detection and quantification of lung nodules on chest CT.
+Tim’s talk covers the deep learning techniques Aidence uses to obtain state-of-the-art accuracy in the detection and quantification of lung nodules on chest CT.
 He will also give an insight into the requirements and challenges faced when developing a deep learning system for use in clinical practice.

 Aidence is proud of Tim and Marysia‘s contribution to research in Deep Learning for Medical Imaging.
 Aidence is and intends to stay at the forefront of using the latest Deep Learning techniques.
 Therefore we continuously work with Key Opinion Leaders in this field.